restani/leaflet-legend/README.md

 Then add your layer to the map.
 Next, when you add/remove layers to the map, the legend should update to show or hide accordingly.

 You can define multiple styles and legends for a layer, that's why layer.options.legend is an array.
 Use the layer.options.selectedStyle to select a style in that array.
-Later, call legendControl.generateHtml() to reset the legend.
+Later, call legendControl.update() to update the legend and styles.

 Things are kinda working, but there is still a lot of work to do.